ksamuel/smit/README.rst

 Make sure to tick "Add Python to System PATH" in the installer settings.

+Install the Microsoft compiler from http://landinghub.visualstudio.com/visual-cpp-build-tools.

+It's a long and heavy install, but once SMIT is up and running, you can uninstall it if you wish to save disk space.

 Download SMIT from https://github.com/ksamuel/smit/archive/master.zip and unzip it where you wish.

 Open a terminal in the SMIT directory, where the requirements.txt file is, and run::

-    pip install -r requirements.txt
+    py -3.6 -m pip install -r requirements.txt

 Start SMIT
 ===========

-In the SMIT directory there is a .crossbar directory, containing a config.json file.
+In the SMIT directory there is a .crossbar directory.
 You can start SMIT by running:

-    crossbar start -c "absolute path to config file".
+    crossbar start --cbdir "absolute path to crossbar file".

 E.G::

-    crossbar start -c "C:/SMIT/.crossbar/config.json"
+    crossbar start -c ""C:/Users/TEMP/Desktop/smit-master""

+Use forward slashes, not backslaches.

 The program will start.